-Late: Classroom doors open at 8:55am and close at 9 am.
-If you arrive to school after 9am, you must bring your child to the main entrance and register them at the office.
+Late: If you arrive to school after the start of the school day, you must bring your child to the main entrance and register them at the office.
 This is for registration and school meals.
 Adults bringing children to school late will be asked to record a reason for their child's late arrival.
 Once registered at the office, children will be taken to their class by a member of the school staff, parents and other adults are not permitted in to the school building during lesson time.
 If your child is late on a regular basis this could also lead to a fine being imposed by the Local Authority.